Research projects

 Listening to the Zoo

-Dr Adam Reed is co-investigator on a project entitled 'Listening to the Zoo', funded by an Economic and Social Research Council (ESRC) Transformative Research grant award.
-The principal investigator, Dr Tom Rice, and the rest of the project team are based at the University of Exeter.
+Dr Adam Reed was co-investigator on a project entitled 'Listening to the Zoo', funded by an Economic and Social Research Council (ESRC) Transformative Research grant award.
+The principal investigator, Dr Tom Rice, and the rest of the project team were based at the University of Exeter.

-This project brings together scholars from anthropology, anthrozoology and bioacoustics to consider the soundscapes of zoos.
-This includes a consideration of the diverse acoustic ranges of different captive species, the impact of human-created sound or 'noise' on animal welfare, the role of listening in visitor experiences of the zoo and in the care of captive species by keepers.
-The project works with two zoos in southern England: Paignton Zoo in South Devon and Bristol Zoo.
+This project brought together scholars from anthropology, anthrozoology and bioacoustics to consider the soundscapes of zoos.
+This included a consideration of the diverse acoustic ranges of different captive species, the impact of human-created sound or 'noise' on animal welfare, the role of listening in visitor experiences of the zoo and in the care of captive species by keepers.
+The project worked with two zoos in southern England: Paignton Zoo in South Devon and Bristol Zoo.

 Rebellions and Alliances in Latin America